Trophime/course-prepost-slides/pages/intro.md

 These operations may be

-- 🈂️ difficult (up to several months to get a descent mesh)
+- Difficult (up to several months)
-- time and resources consuming
+- CPU time and resources consuming
-- highly depends on chosen numerical models
+- Highly depends on chosen numerical models

 <!--
 You can have `style` tag in markdown to override the style for the current page.